-We can hardly answer whether it makes sense, because quality sound is simply not worth the money for someone.
-However, huge differences in the sound quality between wireless headsets from different price categories certainly exist.
+We can hardly answer whether it makes sense because the quality sound is simply not worth the money for someone.
+However, huge differences in the sound quality of wireless headsets from different price categories certainly exist.
 In this sense, things are no different than the wired handset.
 Each pair of headsets, cordless and wireless, comes with its own acoustic signature and interpretation of bass, middle and high tones.
 The Bowers & Wilkins wireless headphones sound inevitably better than Vivanco’s in absolutely every aspect.
-Both are wireless – but there is absolutely nothing what we can tell about sound quality except to be able to receive sound without the physical connection to the source.
-What happens then with it and how ample it will be in our ears, depends solely on the acoustic characteristics of the headsets itself.
+Both are wireless – but there is absolutely nothing that we can tell about sound quality except to be able to receive sound without the physical connection to the source.
+What happens then with it and how ample it will be in our ears, depends solely on the acoustic characteristics of the headphones itself.

 I heard the sound of the headphones improves over time.
 Is that true?

 This process in the world of acoustics is informally referred to as “running in”, and applies to speakers and headphones.
 The logic behind the running in is that the speaker diaphragms, like a moving element, need some time to relax after which they achieve optimal performance.
 In other words, the newly plugged headphones will not sound as good as they can, but will give its maximum only after you use them for a while, and the sound will be improved with each hour.
 If you follow the instructions from the audiophiles forums, you will find that the time is about a hundred hours and that for some headphones it may take longer – up to 400 hours.
 Running in is done with a simpler, louder music release, according to the capabilities that will “smooth” the membranes, like those with a lot of basses.
 Some go so far as to recommend white and pink noise and the range of other generic sounds of different frequencies.